Blog

 Senate Adds $15,000 Home Buyer Tax Credit to Stimulus

-Amendment to Senate version of stimulus bill provides the credit to all home buyers and doesn’t require repayment.
+Amendment to Senate version of stimulus bill provides credit to all home buyers and doesn’t require repayment.

 By Pat Curry

 The U.S. Senate on Wednesday voted unanimously to approve a home buyer tax credit of $15,000 or up to 10 percent of the purchase price in its version of the stimulus bill.
 This proposed credit would be available to all home buyers and would not have to be repaid as long as a buyer lives in the house for at least two years.
-The amendment to the Senate’s economic stimulus package, co-sponsored by Sen. Johnny Isakson (R-Ga.) and Sen. Joe Lieberman (I-Conn.), offers the credit on purchases from one year of the date of enactment and could be applied to the home buyer’s 2008 taxes.
+The amendment to the Senate’s economic stimulus package, co-sponsored by Sen. Johnny Isakson (R-Ga.) and Sen. Joe Lieberman (I-Conn.), offers credit on purchases from one year of the date of enactment and could be applied to the home buyer’s 2008 taxes.

 Isakson, who spent more than 30 years in the real estate business, proposed the tax credit because he’d seen it used effectively to jump-start housing in the 1970s.

-“It is rare that we have a road map to success in times of difficulty, but this country has once before realized a housing crisis every bit as bad as the one we have today and economic troubles every bit as dangerous,” Isakson said in a prepared statement Wednesday evening.
+“We rarely have a road map to success in times of difficulty, but this country has once before realized a housing crisis every bit as bad as the one we have today and economic troubles every bit as dangerous,” Isakson said in a prepared statement Wednesday evening.
 “We have a pervasive housing problem, and we have a historical precedent that works.
 I am proud this Senate has joined together, learned from history, and repeated a method that worked by adopting this amendment.”

 Dwight Jaffee, a professor of finance and real estate at the Haas School of Business at the University of California, Berkeley, called the 1973-1975 recession the “classic example” of how a direct stimulus to housing demand impacted economic recovery.
-“Housing led us into this recession, and we really need a stimulus for it to lead us out,” Jaffee said in a statement released by the Fix Housing First coalition, a group of home builders, manufacturers, and others advocating for several housing-related measures, including the tax credit.
+“Housing led us into this recession, and we need a stimulus for it to lead us out,” Jaffee said in a statement released by the Fix Housing First coalition, a group of home builders, manufacturers, and others advocating for several housing-related measures, including the tax credit.

 According to Jerry Howard, the NAHB’s CEO, the amendment’s provision to offer the tax credit for a year from the date of enactment “reflects Sen. Isakson’s in-depth understanding of housing.
 It gives the people who market housing a chance to ramp this up and put it in its proper perspective in the field.”
 Depending on the enactment date, it could make the tax credit available well into 2010.
-(In previous versions, the tax credit was only availble through Dec.
+(In previous versions, the tax credit was only available through Dec.
 31, 2009.)

 Howard also said Thursday that the NAHB’s staff is working closely with the Senate offices of Sen. Mitch McConnell (R-Ky.), John Ensign (R-Nev.) and Lamar Alexander (R-Tenn.) on additional amendments that the Fix Housing First Coalition considers crucial to solving the housing crisis.
 Those include low-interest mortgages for home buyers and additional measures to stem foreclosures.